Get a property report and suburb profile for any property in Westlake

 Westlake rental market trends

-The rental market in Westlake has experienced modest growth, with house rents increasing by 2.3% over the past year to $885 per week.
+The rental market in Westlake has remained stable over the past year, with house rents holding steady at $875 per week.
 There is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
-Westlake remains a stable suburb for house rentals, appealing to families and individuals seeking a suburban lifestyle.
+Westlake offers a consistent rental environment, appealing to those seeking stability in a suburban setting.

 Suburbs near Westlake